 Worse met worst for the Denver Broncos before the 2020 season even began.
-Star tackle Ju’Wan Johnson announced he was opting out of the season over health and safety concerns related to the COVID-19 pandemic and one day before the season was to begin, Von Miller was lost to an ACL tear.
+Tackle Ju’Wan Johnson announced he was opting out of the season over health and safety concerns related to the COVID-19 pandemic (now will miss 2021 with a torn Achilles) and one day before the season was to begin, Von Miller was lost to an ACL tear.
 Star receiver Courtland Sutton was lost to injury in Week 2 and the Broncos fell to a flat 5-11.
 With their disastrous season firmly behind them (which included a game with zero active quarterbacks on their roster), Denver is looking to the future.

 Best Broncos betting site(s)

 |Week||Date||Opponent||Kickoff Time||Opening Line|

 |Week 1||Sunday, Sept.
 12||at New York Giants||4:25 p.m.
 ET||Broncos -1.5|

 |Week 2||Sunday, Sept.
 19||at Jacksonville Jaguars||1 p.m.
 ET||OTB|

 |Week 3||Sunday, Sept.
 26||vs. New York Jets||4:05 p.m.
 ET||OTB|

 |Week 4||Sunday, Oct.
 3||vs. Baltimore Ravens||4:25 p.m.
 ET||OTB|